Tutorial: Migrate SQL Server to an Azure SQL Managed Instance online using DMS

 Specify target details

-On the Migration target details screen, specify the Application ID and Key that the DMS instance can use to connect to the target instance of SQL Managed Instance and the Azure Storage Account.
+On the Select target screen, specify the Application ID and Key that the DMS instance can use to connect to the target instance of SQL Managed Instance and the Azure Storage Account.

 For more information, see the article Use portal to create an Azure Active Directory application and service principal that can access resources.

-Select the Subscription containing the target instance of SQL Managed Instance, and then select the target instance.
+Select the Subscription containing the target instance of SQL Managed Instance, and then choose the target SQL Managed instance.

 If you haven't already provisioned the SQL Managed Instance, select the link to help you provision the instance.
 When the SQL Managed Instance is ready, return to this specific project to execute the migration.